kpullela10/ML_App_Example/README.md

 A user enters in a search topic, to which the program pulls the Wikipedia summary of.
 Then, the user can ask a query about the topic.
 The program then uses the model to digest the user's input, find an answer, and spit it back out.

+Please visit 'Branches' (next to the 'main' button)-> 'master' and you should see the python file.